 to cross multiple lines, you will see our browser use multiple focus

-Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell it’s visible.
+Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell what’s focused.
 To fix this we’ll need to automatically scroll it onto the screen when the user tabs to it.

 Doing this is a bit tricky, because determining if the element is